J314 The Meiji Years

 But even understanding one's duty, one's sense of moral responsibility, doesn't

-relieve the individual from experiencing loneliness.
+mean that the individual will be freed from experiencing loneliness.
 As he states:

 [I]ndividualism is not forever running with the group, forming cliques